Ayush517/Assignments-for-SDPD---CS-F314/README.md

 # Assignments-for-SDPD---CS-F314
-Assignments + Grades for the course Software Devices for Portable Devices - CS F314
+Assignments + Grades for the course Software Devices for Portable Devices (SDPD) - CS F314